johntiger1/multimodal_fairness/README.md

 Each of these could be run independently, and so we have 3 separate environments (although there is work to consolidate these dependencies)

+## Data location
+Data is available locally on: `./data`.
+It will also be available more widely, at e.g. `/scratch/gobi2/johnchen/...`

 ## Text
 Text model is run inside the `new_allen_nlp` folder:
 `https://github.com/johntiger1/multimodal_fairness/tree/master/src/models/new_allen_nlp`